 - 2 cups of distilled water

 Choose roses that are free from chemicals and pesticides, so try a farmer’s market or a florist but ask if they are free of pesticides.
 If you are not sure if they are grown organically, then rinse the petals in cool water.
-If getting from your own garden, pick them first thing in the morning when covered with morning dew.
+If harvesting from your own garden, pick them first thing in the morning when covered with morning dew.
 Make sure to wash them of dirt and bugs.

 Remove rose petals and place in a glass bowl.
 Boil two cups of distilled water and pour water over rose petals.
-Cover and let steep for 30 min.
-Use a cheesecloth or cotton gauze to strain the mixture into another glass bowl and then transfer it into glass bottles using a clean funnel.
+Cover and let steep for 30 minutes.
+Use cheesecloth or cotton gauze to strain the mixture into another glass bowl and then transfer it into glass bottles using a clean funnel.
 Store in the fridge and the rose water will last a week.

 This is probably the simplest way to use rose water in your hair care regimen.
 You can dilute your regular shampoo with rose water and wash as normal.